florind/what-runs-where/README.md

 	]
 }
 </pre>
-The configuration needs to be inlined in the properties file.
-See <https://github.com/florind/what-runs-where/blob/master/test/what_runs_where/test/config-test.properties> for how inlining works with the above example.

 Cool\ Service is the group label
 :servers defines a list of services for which a version can be extracted.<br/>
 :parsers is a list of version parsers since a web service may publish more than its own version, possibly showing versions of submodules and/or dependent services.<br/>